 - page2 The page to be merged into this one.
-Should be an instance of PageObject. - expand If true, the current page dimensions will be expanded to accommodate the dimensions of the page to be merged.
+Should be an instance of PageObject. - over set the page2 content over page1 if True(default) else under - expand If true, the current page dimensions will be expanded to accommodate the dimensions of the page to be merged.

-mergePage(page2: PageObject) \rightarrow None
+mergePage(page2: PageObject) $\rightarrow$ None

-Use merge_page() instead.
+Use merge\page() instead.

-merge_transformed_page(page2: PageObject, ctm: Union[Tuple[float, float, float, float, float], Transformation], over: bool = True, expand: bool = False) \rightarrow None merge_transformed_page is similar to merge_page, but a transformation matrix is applied to the merged stream.
+merge\transformed\page(page2: PageObject, ctm: Union[Tuple[float, float, float, float, float], Transformation], over: bool = True, expand: $bool = False) \rightarrow None$ merge\transformed\page is similar to merge\page, but a transformation matrix is applied to the merged stream.